jentery/uw/README.md

 # uw

-Talk for UW English and Simpson Center | April 2018
+A Talk for the Department of English and Simpson Center for the Humanities | University of Washington | 26 April 2018